Ceelog/phpdoc-en/src/com/setup.md

 note that by using this directive (as with any PHP configuration directive), your PHP script becomes less portable; you should use the COM constructor parameter whenever possible.

+`com.dotnet_version`
+The version of the .NET framework to use for <span class="classname">dotnet</span> objects.
+The value of the setting is the first three parts of the framework's version number, separated by dots, and prefixed with *v*, e.g. *v4.0.30319*.

 `com.typelib_file`
 When set, this should hold the path to a file that contains a list of